MV Camilla Desgagnés: 2008 transit of the Northwest Passage

 On November 28, 2008, the Canadian Broadcasting Corporation reported that the Canadian Coast Guard confirmed the first commercial ship sailed through the Northwest Passage.
 In September 2008, MV Camilla Desgagnés, owned by Desgagnés Transarctik Inc. and, along with the Arctic Cooperative, is part of Nunavut Sealift and Supply Incorporated (NSSI), transported cargo from Montreal to the hamlets of Cambridge Bay, Kugluktuk, Gjoa Haven and Taloyoak.
-A member of the crew is reported to have claimed that "there was no ice whatsoever".
+A member of the crew is reported to have said that "there was no ice whatsoever".
 Shipping from the east is to resume in the fall of 2009.
 Although sealift is an annual feature of the Canadian Arctic this is the first time that the western communities have been serviced from the east.
 The western portion of the Canadian Arctic is normally supplied by Northern Transportation Company Limited (NTCL) from Hay River.
 The eastern portion by NNSI and NTCL from Churchill and Montreal.

+Demolition (2022)

+The vessel was beached May 28, 2022, at Alang for demolition.